 The stretch thread helps to cover the edge completely and gives the napkin a nice finished look.
+This is my favorite way to make reusable cloth napkins.

 If you don't have a serger sewing machine, we have a tutorial for making cloth napkins with a sewing machine.